 Change Line 10-15 on Page 130 as follows

 When operating in the 5800 MHz or 6200 MHz band, the transmitted spectral products shall be less than the limits specified in Table 48.
+The absolute limit of Q-QPSK transmit PSD shall comply with the local regulations.
 For both relative and absolute limits, average spectral power shall be measured using a 100 kHz resolution bandwidth.
 For the relative limit, the reference level shall be the highest average spectral power measured within ± 1 MHz of the carrier frequency.

 Table 48—O-QPSK transmit PSD limits for the 5800 MHz and 6200 MHz bands